-ARTICLE VIII: SPECIAL OBSERVATION STATUS
+ARTICLE IX: SPECIAL OBSERVATION STATUS

-- 1. Special observation status (e.g. one to one observation or q 15 minute checks) requires a physician's order.
+- 1. Special observation status (e.g. one to one observation or 15 minute checks) requires a physician's order.
 These orders shall be renewed every 24 hours.
 Discontinuation of special observation status also requires a physician's order. - 2.
-Restrictions on smoking, use of the telephone, confinement to room, etc. all require a physician's order and must be in accordance with statutory requirements for patients' rights. - 3.
-For all patients on special observation status, the minimum requirement is for an assessment of the patient's condition and documentation in the progress note every 24 hours.
+For all patients on special observation status, the minimum requirement is for an assessment of the patient's condition and documentation in the progress note every 24 hours. - 3.
+Restrictions on patient's rights must be made in accordance with statutory requirements in Connecticut General Statutes Section 17a-540 through 17a-549 and relevant Operational Policies and Procedures.

-ARTICLE IX: SPECIAL PROCEDURES
+ARTICLE X: SPECIAL PROCEDURES

-1. Electroconvulsive therapy is provided to CVH patients through the services of a contracted vendor.
+- 1. Medical staff members should consider seeking consultation in circumstances including, but not limited to: - Patient dissatisfaction - Diagnostic uncertainty - Lack of therapeutic progress - Risk concerns - Need for diagnostic procedure beyond the scope of the treatment team's scope of practice - Need for therapeutic intervention beyond the scope of the treatment team's scope of practice - 2.
+Electroconvulsive therapy (ECT) is provided to CVH patients through the services of a contracted vendor.
 CVH patients are transported to the vendor's facility when the treatment is provided through the vendor's ECT service.
 CVH patients are registered as outpatients at the vendor's facility.
 Scheduled appointments are arranged directly with the vendor's ECT Service by the Attending Psychiatrist or his/her designee.
 A copy of each ECT treatment session is provided by the vendor for inclusion in the patient's medical record.

 Electroconvulsive therapy necessitates the informed consent of the patient or legal guardian, when applicable.
-If the informed consent by the patient and/or guardian is denied, administration of electroconvulsive therapy can only be ordered by the Probate Court as stipulated in Section 17a-543(d) of the Connecticut General Statutes.
+If the informed consent by the patient and/or guardian is denied, administration of electroconvulsive therapy can only be ordered by the Probate Court as stipulated in Section 17a-543 of the Connecticut General Statutes.

-Pre-ECT studies must be current and the blood work must be done no earlier than one week prior to ECT.
-These studies must include physical examination, lumbosacral spine films if indicated, EKG, CBC with differential, SMAC-24 and chest x-ray if indicated.
-(See OP&P #3.18)
+Pre-ECT studies must be done no earlier than one week prior to these studies and will include physical examination, lumbosacral spine films if indicated, EKG, CBC with differential, SMAC-24 and chest x-ray if indicated.
+(See OP&P #3.18).

-- 2. The use of restraint and seclusion shall be in accordance with Connecticut Valley Hospital policies and procedures.
-The use of restraint and seclusion shall be in strict conformity with relevant Connecticut General Statutes, Federal regulations and the DMHAS Commissioner's Policies on restraint and seclusion. - 3.
-The use of behavior modification procedures that use painful stimuli shall not be employed at Connecticut Valley Hospital. - 4.
-Surgical procedures, except for certain minor medical and dental surgical procedures, are not performed at Connecticut Valley Hospital.
-Arrangements for patients to undergo surgery shall be made with the appropriate community-based facilities. - 5.
-Psychosurgery is not performed at Connecticut Valley Hospital. - 6.
-Every member of the Medical Staff is expected to be actively interested in securing an autopsy when the death of a patient occurs.
-No autopsy shall be performed without the written consent of a relative or legally authorized agency.
-Autopsies shall be performed by a pathologist on the staff of one of the community hospitals or by the Medical Examiner's office.
+- 3. The use of restraint and seclusion shall be in accordance with Connecticut Valley Hospital policies and procedures.
+The use of restraint and seclusion shall be in strict conformity with relevant Connecticut General Statutes, Federal regulations and the DMHAS Commissioner's Policies on restraint and seclusion. - 4.
+The use of behavior modification procedures that use painful stimuli shall not be employed at Connecticut Valley Hospital.

+- 5. Surgical procedures, except for certain minor medical and dental surgical procedures, are not performed at Connecticut Valley Hospital.
+Arrangements for patients to undergo surgery shall be made with the appropriate community-based facilities. - 6.
+Psychosurgery is not performed at Connecticut Valley Hospital.

-ARTICLE X: MEDICAL CARE OF PATIENTS
+ARTICLE XI: MEDICAL CARE OF PATIENTS

-1. The Medical Director of Ambulatory Care Services or designee provides professional supervision to all clinicians assigned to ACS, including medical physicians, dentists, optometrists, podiatrists, physician assistants, and APRNs.

-2.In the case of life-threatening emergencies, the evaluating CVH physician shall present the case to the MMH Emergency Department and to the MMH Emergency Room clinician.

-- 3. Transfers to the Emergency Department of MMH for non-emergency treatment or evaluation shall be arranged through consultation with the ACS Medical Director or designee.

-- 4. A special consent form is required for initial HIV (Human Immunodeficiency Virus) testing.
+- 1. The Medical Director of Ambulatory Care Services or designee provides professional supervision to all clinicians assigned to ACS, including medical physicians, dentists, optometrists, podiatrists, physician assistants, and APRNs. - 2.
+In the case of life-threatening emergencies, the evaluating CVH physician shall present the case to the Emergency Department clinician. - 3.
+Referral to an Emergency Department of an acute care hospital for non-emergency treatment or evaluation shall be arranged through consultation with the ACS Medical Director or designee. - 4.
+A special consent form is required for initial HIV (Human Immunodeficiency Virus) testing.
 This form must be completed by the ordering clinician and signed by the patient or his/her conservator.
-Progress notes must document that the patient/conservator has given informed consent for such tests.

-- The admission/annual medical history shall include (see form CVH-341):
+Progress notes must document that the patient/conservator has given informed consent for such tests. - 5.
+The admission/annual medical history shall include (see form CVH-341):

 Chief Complaint

 Present Illness

 Past Surgical History

 Past Medical History